-Rita Ora's Reaction To Avicii's Death Is A Heartbreaking Tribute To Her Collaborator
+Rita Ora’s Reaction To Avicii’s Death Is SO Moving & Heartbreaking

 On Friday, April 20, it was reported that Tim Bergling, aka Avicii, was found dead.
 He was 28.
 After the news broke, the artist featured on what ended up being the beloved Swedish DJ's final single expressed her grief on Twitter.
 Pop singer Rita Ora tweeted a moving tribute to Avicii after the tragic news surfaced.
 She wrote,